AREA OF PRACTICE

 Post-Confirmation Litigation/Liquidation Trusts: Bethlehem Steel; Bricolage Capital; Geneva Steel; Green Field Energy Services; Hayes Lemmerz International; Le-Nature’s; Millennium Labs; Oakwood Homes Corporation; and WCI Communities.

-Robert is cited in Best Lawyers in America, Benchmark Litigation, Chambers Global (international ranking), Chambers USA (local and national ranking), Global M&A Network: Top 100 Restructuring Professionals, Legal500, Litigation Counsel of America (Fellow), Super Lawyers, and PLC Which Lawyer.
-He is described in the 2017 edition of Benchmark Litigation as a “high-minded street fighter,” and cited in the 2015 edition of Chambers USA for “impressive analytical abilities and communications skills, as well as his invaluable experience and strategic thinking.”
+Robert is cited in Best Lawyers in America, Benchmark Litigation, Chambers Global (international ranking), Chambers USA (New York and national ranking), Global M&A Network: Top 100 Restructuring Professionals, Legal500, Litigation Counsel of America (Fellow), Super Lawyers, and PLC Which Lawyer.
+He is described in the 2018 edition of Chambers Global as “a brilliant litigator and a brilliant technician.”
+He is also recognized by Benchmark Litigation as a “high-minded street fighter” (2018).
 He received several “Deal of the Year” citations (domestic and international) in connection with his case work.
 In 2011, he was profiled in a National Law Journal article entitled, “Winning: Successful Litigators.
 Powerful Strategies.”
 In 2010, he was again the subject of a lengthy profile published by Bloomberg / BusinessWeek, wherein he was described by opposing counsel as a "serial killer" but also “bottom-line and commercial oriented.”
 In 2011, he was one of 12 attorneys named to the annual list of “Outstanding Restructuring Lawyers” published by Turnarounds & Workouts and, in five consecutive prior years, he was one of 12 attorneys named to that publication’s annual list of “Outstanding Young Restructuring Lawyers.”
 In 2011, Robert was named “Restructuring Lawyer of the Year” at the Turnaround Atlas Awards.

 |Awards and Honors|